NewSigma/Physica/doc/Core/Math/Algebra/LinearAlgebra/LinearAlgebra.md

 Historically, the definitions of lvalue and rvalue in the C language were very simple:

-- LValue: An expression that can appear on the left side of an assignment statement.
+- lvalue: An expression that can appear on the left side of an assignment statement.
 It represents a named memory location with a fixed address.
-- RValue: An expression that can only appear on the right side of an assignment statement.
+- rvalue: An expression that can only appear on the right side of an assignment statement.
 It represents a temporary, soon-to-be-destroyed value.

 The linear space used for numerical computation is not an abstract linear space; all computations must take place within a specific physical memory.
 By introducing assignment operations into the linear space, a generalized linear space can be constructed.
 This design explicitly incorporates expression templates into the type system of *LinearAlgebra*, facilitating the writing of pattern recognition.

 The base classes for linear algebra objects generally fall into the following categories:

-- RValue objects
+- *RValue* objects
-- LValue objects
+- *LValue* objects
 - Strided objects
 - Compact objects

+> Note: Distinct from the rvalue/lvalue in programming languages, the capitalized and italicized *RValue*/*LValue* in this article refer to a property of linear algebra objects.

 Taking a dense vector as an example, the inheritance hierarchy is: `DenseVector` → `CompactVector` → `StridedVector` → `LValueVector` → `RValueVector`.

 **RValue object**:

-Taking an RValue vector as an example, there are only two core operations:
+Taking an *RValue* vector as an example, there are only two core operations:

 ``` C++
 Scalar RValueVector::calc(size_t index) { ... }
 size_t RValueVector::getLength() { ... }
 ```

 In principle, all "mathematical" vector operations can be implemented on the basis of these core operations.
-The elements of an rvalue object can be accessed, but their pointers cannot be taken.
-Therefore, **any** expression template is an rvalue object.
+The elements of an *RValue* object can be accessed, but their pointers cannot be taken.
+Therefore, **any** expression template is an *RValue* object.
 The `calc_value()` function is provided to return the value of an element, which is used in cases where gradients are not needed during backpropagation.

 **LValue object**:

-The only core operation on LValue objects:
+The only core operation on *LValue* objects:

 ``` C++
 Scalar* LValueVector::data_ptr(size_t index) { ... }
 ```

-Obviously, LValue objects are calculable, and the operation for calculation is dereferencing:
+Obviously, *LValue* objects are calculable, and the operation for calculation is dereferencing:

 ``` C++
 Scalar LValueVector::calc(size_t index) { return *data_ptr(index); }